apolitical/impl-display-for-vec/README.md

 }
 ```

-We want to be able to print this out in the format “title (artist)”, for example:
+Our app is going to print the albums in the format “title (artist)”.
+So, if write:

 ```rust
 fn main() {